 While the College encourages all campus community members to promptly report all crimes and other emergencies directly to the Department of Public Safety, the College recognizes that some may prefer to report to other individuals or College offices.
 In compliance with the Clery Act, the College designates certain College officials and offices as "Campus Security Authorities" (CSA) to whom the campus community may report crimes.
-A full list of CSAs may be found at the end of this report or at https://www.myccp.online/department-public-safety/campus-security-authorities.
-All CSA's must share crime reports they receive with the Department of Public Safety.
+A full list of CSAs may be found here: Campus Security Authorities | Community College of Philadelphia (myccp.online) All CSA's must share crime reports they receive with the Department of Public Safety.
 While the College has a number of CSAs, the College recommends that crimes be reported to the following offices designated as CSAs:

-Office Location Phone Number

-Department of Public Safety Mint Building, MG-12 Campus Phone: 5555

-Other: 215.751.8111

-Office of the Dean of Winnet Student Life Bldg., 215.751.8161

-Students S1-10

-Division of Academic and Mint Building, M2-37 215.751.8160

-Student Success

-Office of Diversity and Mint Building, M2-7 215.751.8876

-Equity

-Department of Human Annex, A7-142 215.751.8035

-Resources
+Office Location Phone Number Department of Public Safety Mint Building, MG-12 Campus Phone: 5555 Other: 215.751.8111 Office of the Dean of Students Winnet Student Life Bldg., S1-10 215.751.8161 Division of Academic and Student Success Mint Building, M2-37 215.751.8160 Office of Diversity and Equity Mint Building, M2-7 215.751.8036 Department of Human Resources 1500 Spring Garden Street - A7-140 215.751.8035